nCore/Plugin-Magento/README.md

-"# SYNERISE MAGENTO integration plugin"
+# Synerise Plugin for MAGENTO
 version: 0.9.